Understanding HPE Switch Categories - CXtec

 OfficeConnect switches come in “Smart Managed” and unmanaged options.
 It goes without saying that you SHOULD NOT use an unmanaged switch anywhere in your network so it makes sense to skip those for our purposes now.

-The “Smart Managed” switches come in Layer 3 lite and Layer 2 only.
+The “Smart Managed” HPE switches come in Layer 3 lite and Layer 2 only.
 “Smart Managed” from HPE means that there is no command-line interface (CLI), so all programming is done via a web interface.

-Aruba Series
+HPE Switches Model: Aruba Series

 • Basic Layer 2: VLANs, link aggregation, STP/RSTP, 1G Fiber uplinks

-However, most enterprises now are routing more and more at their access layer 3 switches.
+However, most enterprises now are routing more and more at their access layer 3 HPE switches.
 Anyone who manages a network knows that static routing is simple, but when things need to be changed it can get complicated quickly.

-A layer 3 basic switch – anything in the 2930 line for example – can offer you the ability to run OSPF but still has the limitation of the number of areas and interfaces supported (8).
-The layer 3 advanced switches – 3810M, 5510, 5900 – offer you full OSPF.
+A layer 3 basic HPE switch – anything in the 2930 line for example – can offer you the ability to run OSPF but still has the limitation of the number of areas and interfaces supported (8).
+The layer 3 advanced HPE switches – 3810M, 5510, 5900 – offer you full OSPF.